opconWizard/opcon-docs/docs/installation/configuration.md

 [General](../administration/server-options.md#general) settings in the **Concepts** online help for details.

-To modify a parameter\'s value:
+To modify a parameter's value:

 a.
 Click on the preferred **parameter** in the parameter table.
 b.
 Enter a *valid value* in the frame at the bottom of the screen.